 Thank you.
 Our next question comes from the line of Paul Cheng with Scotiabank.
 Paul, please go ahead.

 Hey, guys.
 Good morning or good afternoon.
-Mark, I think it can be easy, maybe for investors, a little bit easier to understand the integration benefit on the mainstream to the rest of your business.
+Mark, I think maybe for investors, it's a little bit easier to understand the integration benefit on the midstream to the rest of your business.
 Maybe it's a little bit more difficult on the chemical.
-Even CP-CAM is a joint venture and they run by their own board and their own management.
-And in theory, that all transactions between you and CP-CAM should be in arms link.
-So maybe you can help us understand a little bit better why, I mean, even though it's a great asset, why that is important for them to be part of the portfolio and work out synergy or that integration benefit you can receive from there.
+Given CPCAM is a joint venture and they run by their own board and their own management and in theory that all transaction between you and CPCAM should be in arm's length.
+So maybe you can help us understand a little bit better I mean, even though it's a great asset, why that is important for them to be part of the portfolio and work out synergy or that integration benefit you can receive from there?

 Yeah, Paul, glad to take that on.
-When you look at CP-CAM, first of all, the model has been great for the last 25 years.
-It's grown faster and more profitably than their competitors.
+When you look at CP Chem, first of all, the model's been great for the last 25 years. faster and more profitably than their competitors.
 It's been a great return on capital employed business.
 It's thrived and done quite well.
 And we've sat across the table from our partners, each of us expressing our undying love for the company and interest in owning all of it if the other is interested in parting from it.
-And so I think that there is great operational synergy between CP-CAM and Phillips 66 as an NGL provider and as an asset operator around the Sweeney Complex where there's a very heavy presence of CP-CAM, whether it's the storage facilities at the Clemens terminal, the physical location and streams going back and forth between the assets.
-Yes, there is an arms length agreement, but all of that happens quite seamlessly.
-Now, I would say if Phillips owned those 100 percent, there would be even greater synergies to capture.
-But being a 50 percent owner and being deeply co-located and physically integrated, there are significant advantages there.
+And so I think that there is great operational synergy between CP Chem and Phillips 66 as an NGL provider and as an asset operator around the Sweeney Complex where there's a very heavy presence of CP Chem, whether it's the storage facilities at the Clemens Terminal, the physical location and streams going back and forth between the assets.
+Yes, there is an arm's length agreement, but All of that happens quite seamlessly.
+Now, I would say if Philips owned those 100%, there would be even greater synergies to capture.
+But being a 50% owner and being deeply co-located and physically integrated, there are significant advantages there.
 And those represent substantial assets.
-You've got three of their Gulf Coast crackers right there in the Sweeney Complex embedded and deeply integrated.
+You've got three of their Gulf Coast crackers right there in the Sweeney complex embedded and deeply integrated.
 And so it is real and it happens every day.
-And if it was truly an independent, separate entity, there would be more frictional losses in making things happen over time and less, I think, less direct level of financial aid.
-And so there's a lot of potential integration.
+And if it was truly an independent separate entity, there would be more frictional losses in making things happen over time and less, I think, less direct level of financial integration.
 So there's benefits both ways.

-Okay, great.
-The second question, I think, is for Calvin.
-Just curious that with all the volatility given the Trump administration economic and talent policy, should Phillips 66 revisit what is the cash balance that you really want to keep on the book, as well as what is the debt to capital ratio and your payout policy?
-Payout ratio.
-To be quite frank, that with higher volatility, should you have a higher payout ratio still going to pay out more than 50 percent?
-Or should you prioritize and get the debt to be lower than what you even say, target at 17 billion?
-At least that for until maybe that the volatility becomes perhaps a little bit lower and the risk of recession becomes less.
+Okay, Greg.
+Um, the second question I think is for Calvin, um, just curious that, I mean, with all the volatility create, uh, given the trauma administration, economic and talent policy, um, should fill up 60, 60 visits or what is the.
+Uh, cash balance that you really want to keep on, on the boat, as well as what is the, uh, that the capital ratio and your payout ratio, uh, to be quite fine that with higher volatility. should you have as high of a payout ratio still going to pay out more than 50% or should you prioritize and get the debt to be lower than what you even say target at 17 billion, at least that for until maybe that the volatility become perhaps a little bit lower and the risk of recession become less.

-Yeah, Paul, it's all about balancing the different priorities.
-And there is a lot of uncertainty in the out there right now.
-But the point is, it is uncertainty and we don't know exactly which way this will play out.
-So we don't want to make any any dramatic decisions around that.
-And we think that the way we've set our prioritization is very measured and balanced to where it works in a low cycle environment or a more volatile environment.
-And it works in a more robust environment as well.
-The 50 percent payout ratio is relatively modest.
-We do have cash from asset dispositions.
-And from a balance sheet standpoint, the cash at the end of the quarter was one and a half billion.
+Yeah, Paul, it's all about balancing the different priorities And, you know, there is a lot of uncertainty out there right now.
+But the point is, it is uncertainty.
+And we don't know exactly which way this will play out.
+So we don't want to make any dramatic decisions around that.
+And we think that the way we've set our prioritization is very measured and balanced to where it works in a low cycle environment or a more volatile environment. environment and it works in a more robust environment as well.
+The 50% payout ratio is relatively modest.
+We do have cash from asset dispositions and from a balance sheet standpoint, the cash at the end of the quarter was one and a half billion.
 We've tended to run around about that somewhere between one and a half and two to two and a half billion at the end of most periods.
 Would it be nice to have more?
 Yeah, but it's perfectly adequate.
 There's a natural cycle over the course of the month anyway.
 The end of the month, the end of the quarter tends to be a relatively low point in that cycle.
 We have significant liquidity facilities that we can draw on as necessary.
 And when we need to, we do.
-But we just we look holistically at what that balance sheet needs to look like and feel that at the 17 billion level, when you consider that midstream with a pretty stable, very stable four billion dollars of EBITDA, the marketing business also with stable EBITDA in the order of two billion, that supports that debt that supports the leverage at a modest ratio.
-And so that's how we think about it in terms of leverage ratio.
-Leverage ratio is relative to the different business segments we operate in.
-So we expect to have a debt level that can be supported by the more stable cash generating businesses and think of the refining business and the chemicals business as being debt free from a Phillips 66 balance sheet standpoint.
+But we look holistically at what that balance sheet needs to look like and feel that at the $17 billion level, when you consider that midstream with a pretty stable, very stable $4 billion of EBITDA.
+The marketing business also with stable EBITDA in the order of $2 billion.
+That supports that debt.
+That supports the leverage at a modest ratio.
+And so that's how we think about it in terms of leverage ratios relative to the different business segments we operate in.
+So we expect to have a debt level that can be supported by the more stable cash generating businesses and think of the refining business and the chemicals business as being debt-free from a Phillips 66 balance sheet standpoint.

 Thank you.
 This concludes the question and answer session.
-I will now turn the call over to Mark Lauscher for closing comments.
+I will now turn the call over to Mark Lazor for closing comments.

 Thanks for all of your questions.
 Less than three years ago, we embarked on a transformative strategy.
-We've divested multiple non-core assets and attractive multiples, strengthened our NGO value chain and rationalized our refining portfolio.
-We improved refining operational reliability and reduced refining controllable costs, all while returning over 14 billion dollars to shareholders.
-Looking forward, we will deliver significant value through our 2027 strategic priorities, maintaining operational excellence, pursuing discipline growth, returning capital and ensuring financial strength.
+We've divested multiple non-core assets at attractive multiples, strengthened our NGO value chain, and rationalized our refining portfolio.
+We improved refining operational reliability and reduced refining controllable costs, all while returning over $14 billion to shareholders.
+Looking forward, we will deliver significant value through our 2027 strategic priorities, maintaining operational excellence, pursuing disciplined growth, returning capital, and ensuring financial strength.
 We value shareholder feedback.
-We're committed to maximizing long-term value for our shareholders through operational excellence and discipline capital allocation.
+We're committed to maximizing long-term value for our shareholders through operational excellence and disciplined capital allocation.
 Thank you for your interest in Phillips 66.
 If you have questions or feedback after today's call, please call Jeff or Owen.